 8. treat yo' self

 Taking the time to treat your mind and body can be so helpful in soothing and relaxing a third trimester mama.
-Little moments of being still, like reading your favorite book, sipping a cup of tea (this one will help prep you for labor, too — we love a multitasker!), or journaling about your pregnancy can help you to really slow down and take in everything that’s going on with your body and life.
+Little moments of being still, like reading your favorite book, sipping a cup of tea or journaling about your pregnancy can help you to really slow down and take in everything that’s going on with your body and life.
 Pregnancy is kinda a big deal, so even if you’ve already started your maternity leave and feel like every day is a vacation, it can still be really impactful to set aside specific “me time.”
-You can even invest in good self-care products, like these pregnancy bath flakes, to help you commit to setting aside those moments your body is so craving.
+You can even invest in good self-care products, like these sitz bath flakes, to help you commit to setting aside those moments your body is so craving.

 9. get comfy, stat